these sun-drenched street photos are perfect people watching

 Photography by Robyn Daly

-There are some days when the lives of complete strangers seem far more interesting than our own.
+There some days when the lives of complete strangers seem far more interesting than our own.
 Who are all these people?
 Where are they going?
 What’s in their shopping bag?
 Photographer Robyn Daly turned her fascination with the lives of strangers in to a photo book and exhibition.
-Titled 'I Want This Life And Another' it documents her time spent living and travelling in Europe where unfamiliarity encouraged her fascination.
+Titled 'I Want This Life And Another' it documents her time spent living and traveling in Europe where unfamiliarity encouraged her fascination.
 Ahead of the exhibition Robyn sat down with us to talk about her series and the little puzzles that we make out of strangers.

 Your exhibition bio says "We paste ourselves into the mental headspace of those we encounter" can you explain that idea to us?